 - Ishasha sector.
 This is one of the most popular sectors because of its rare tree-climbing lions that are thrilling to watch.
 The sector is located in the southwestern part of Queen Elizabeth national park.
 Visitors here can engage in game drives and bird watching as you enjoy the unique creatures only found in the Ishasha sector and Lake Manyara national park of Tanzania.

-What to do in queen Elizabeth national park?
+Activities to do in Queen Elizabeth national park!

 Chimpanzee tracking in Kyambura gorge.